yashuaecphe/django-first-blog/README.md

-workingbranch
+# master
-This branch serves as my baseline, everything is functional No heroku deployment
+This is the branch that is deployed to heroku